solidi/hl-mods/workspace/redist/readme.txt

     - "cl_autotaunt [0|1]" - automatically taunt after frag if its safe to do so
     - "cl_playmusic [0|1]" - start / stop tracklist music during gaming
     - "cl_autowepthrow [0|1]" - auto throws weapon on empty
+    - "keyboard" - show default key binds on the HUD
     - cl_playpoint now play ding when damaging enemy, frag score now dong
     - Indicate red frag notice if player is involved
     - Indicate bots on the scoreboard